diegocst90/crossover/README.md

 In order to make changes in the app, we need to consider 2 points:

 **Sass compression:**
-We use sass to write our custom styles, in order to see apply the style changes in the project you need to run:
+We use sass to write our custom styles, in order to apply the style changes in the project you need to run:
 ```
 gulp sass